In order to understand Lawley, we must understand where he came from.

 Lawley is what people call an emotional neoteny.
 He was a wanderer, like a shooting star.
 He was quiet in the way an intimate object was; silent, yet not unusual.
 It made more sense for Lawley to not talk than to talk.

-He never knew his mother’s rabbit farm bred rabbits to eat.
-He thought for a long time that they had been sold as pets; sold in produce boxes like they had sold kittens sometimes.
+He never knew his mother’s farm bred rabbits to eat.
+He thought for a long time that they had been sold as pets in produce boxes like they had sold kittens sometimes.
 You can imagine how much this discovery had disturbed him.
-Every morning since 1983, the year Lawley learned to walk, he had given them a bowl of warm cider and pounds of orchard grass and sometimes bits of rich kolache crust.
+Every morning since 1981, the year Lawley learned to walk, he had given them a bowl of warm cider and pounds of orchard grass and sometimes bits of rich kolache crust.

 He felt everywhere he went, he was being watched from the trees.
 Sometimes it felt like the seed scales of pinecones in the trees were eyes.
 He never figured out why he felt watched, often getting sudden flashes of heat in the face and chest and a nervous muscle tension in the night as he laid in his bed near the window.
 For a long time he thought it was some rheumatoid disease, but whatever was watching him; or causing him to feel watched, was much more distinct and individual than the weather.